artefactual-labs/enduro/website/content/en/docs/development/environment.md

     make

+With Enduro running in the background, you should be able to access the web interface via http://127.0.0.1:9000/ or connect to the API, e.g.:

+    curl -v "127.0.0.1:9000/collection/"

 ## Set up MinIO for object storage

 MinIO is one of the services installed automatically with Docker Compose.
 You